Holding on to Balance When Life Gets “Tippy”

 3. It’s okay to be disappointed.
 Even when you’re keeping expectations in check, disappointments will still happen, and no matter how small they are, they can still hurt.
 It hurts because we care.
 It’s ok to care, and it’s ok to be sad for a short while before moving forward.
 Life is a journey, and like a marathon, pace is critical.
 Do your best to stay moving so that you don’t get stuck on any one step, or disappointment, along the way.

 4. Self-care is key.
 Our self-care can help keep us holding on to balance – especially during times of higher stress.
-The very times self-care is so sorely needed.
+The very times self-care is so sorely needed, and sometimes harder than we’d like.
 How are you sleeping?
 How is your nutrition?
 Are you hydrating and being mindful of caffeine or alcohol intake?
 Moving your body at all?
 Are power naps or power walking crossing your radar?
 Look to realign places that are out of balance to help boost your stamina.
 Not pressure, just gentle nudges.

 5. Identify how you are overextending and pull back.
 When stress rears its head, most of us stretch to meet its demands.
 This is how we grow and get stronger.
 But when we stretch too much and avoid setting limits, especially at work, we risk a diminishing return on engagement.
 Perfection can lure us out of balance as well.

 For many of us, saying no can be tough.
 How could you limit some of how you are overextending?
 Where could you claim more time, more space for you?
 How, and to whom, could you say “no” or “not now” with consequences you could live with?
 It is too tempting to say “no” and “not now” to our own needs in order to cope, and in the long run this is a recipe for burnout.
 While flexibility might be admirable, it can be an impediment to holding on to balance.
 Flexibility still needs to suit your own needs to be sustainable.

 Sometimes, it’s when we are pulled off balance that we are reminded how to stand tall.